FIND RN to BSN PROGRAMS

 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN OKLAHOMA

-Update on Oklahoma’s Push for 80 Percent BSN by 2021
+Update on Oklahoma’s Push for 80 Percent BSN

 Oklahoma’s drive to fulfill the Institute of Medicine’s push to have 80% of all RNs educated at the baccalaureate level is tremendous.
 The Governor’s Council on Workforce & Economic Development’s Healthcare Workforce Subcommittee has produced the Nursing Professions Workgroup, which focuses solely on the nursing industry across the state.
 In 2018, Oklahoma had only 700 RNs for every 100,000 residents, which is well below the national average of 1,150 RNs per 100,000 residents.
 Despite this, the push for more (and higher-quality) education is paying off.